tytydraco/yessleep/out/Mary_was_born_in_a_blackandwhite_room_and_scientists_didnt_let_her_see_colours_until_she_turned_18.md

 And then Nanny juddered like a fleshy bobblehead.

-I was overcome by a warm sensation across my skin, and moments later, there came a thunderous explosion.
+I was overcome by a warm sensation across my skin, and moments later, there came a thunderous noise.

 Skin flew into the walls from a red eruption of dress fragments, blood, and guts.